 i.
-An approved private school for the disabled shall prorate salaries for such part-time or splittime positions including salaries in entities described in N.J.A.C.
+An approved private school for students with disabilities shall prorate salaries for such parttime or split-time positions including salaries in entities described in N.J.A.C.
 6A:23-4.2(e) and (f).

 ii.
 The part-time and split-time maximum allowable salary is calculated as follows: